JeanPhilippeMonteuuis/CodingGameSolution/README.md

 ## Disclaimer
 I created all the solutions found here for myself.
 There may be similarities with solutions of others.
 These similarities are then random and not intended

+## Credits
+I would like to thank Marcel Knorr/pathosDev for providing the source of this readme.